slabstech/llm-recipes/python/reconaissance/README.md

         - Build Autonomous capacity for the drone to take dynamic commands .
 Update firmware with new code .
         - Codestral for code generation / use in Fill in Middle .
 For Navigatio commands
         - Generate code for robot navigation
-        - Test changes in Docker environment
+        - Test changes in Docker environments

     - Task 6 - Strategy Simulator
         - Autogen agent built with different prompt for Roles